 (a) Board members shall be responsible for making their own arrangements for travel to and from board meetings.

 (c) Any change in or cancellation of reservations shall be the responsibility of the individual board member in whose name the reservations were made.
-Board members who wish to change or cancel their reservations must contact the hotel directly or call the State Board of Education support office.
+Board members who wish to change or cancel their reservations must contact the hotel directly.
 All bills received by the agency for unused or uncancelled reservations will be forwarded for payment to the board member in whose name the reservations were made.

 CHAPTER 4.
 CONDUCT AND PUBLIC RELATIONS